 Still, I submitted material to the agent according to their submission guidelines.

-In the next post on Tuesday the 23rd, I’ll talk about what happened afterwards, and how I (finally!) found agent representation.
+In the next post, I’ll talk about what happened afterwards, and how I (finally!) found agent representation.